Bioconductor/bioconductor.org/content/developers/how-to/deprecation.md

 See <code>?Defunct</code> for more information.

-Move the documentation of the defunct function to a man page such as the following:
+Remove the documentation of the defunct function, and add to a man page such as the following:

     \name{MyPkg-defunct}
     \alias{myOldFunc}
     \title{Defunct functions in package \sQuote{pkg}}

-    \description{
-      These functions are defunct and no longer available.
+    \description{These functions are defunct and no longer available.}
-    }

     \details{
       Defunct functions are: \code{myOldFunc}
     }

 *** Step 3: Remove the function ***